acsone/alfodoo/doc/index.rst

 Alfodoo is a set of `addons`_ to seamless integrate an external Document Management System and `Odoo`_.

-Alfodoo provides a powerful widget (CMIS Viewer) and a set of addons for displaying and managing content from a CMIS container linked to an Odoo model.
+Alfodoo provides a new kind of field *CmisFolder* and its powerful widget *FieldCmisFolder*.
+Alfodoo is a set of addons for displaying and managing content from a CMIS container linked to an Odoo model.

-This Odoo widget has a modular and generic core providing functionality based on the CMIS V1.1 protocol.
+The Odoo widget has a modular and generic core providing functionality based on the CMIS V1.1 protocol.
 This core can be extended by additional modules in order to propose additional features or customizations proper to a specific CMIS container.
 At this stage, the existing customization is for the Alfresco Document